hanze-hbo-ict/programming2/docs/week1.2.md

 $6CO_2 + 6H_2O -> C_6H_{12}O_6 + 6O_2 + energy$

-In this exercise, we are going to realise a very simple model of this process.
+In this exercise, we are going to create a very simple model of this process.

 ## Assignment 1: the `Atom` class